codebude/QRCoder/readme.md

 ## Info

 QRCoder is a simple library, written in C#.NET, which enables you to create QR Codes.
-It's licensed under the MIT-license.
+It's licensed under the MIT-license and available as .NET Framework and .NET Core PCL version on NuGet.

 Feel free to grab-up/fork the project and make it better!